iMoonLab/DeepHypergraph/docs/source/tutorial/structure.rst

 **Clique Expansion** :py:meth:`dhg.Graph.from_hypergraph_clique`

-Unlike the star expansion, the clique expansion will not add any virtual vertex to the simple graph.
+Unlike the star expansion, the clique expansion will not add any virtual vertex to the graph.
-It is designed to reduce the hyperedges in the simple hypergraph to the edges in the simple graph.
+It is designed to reduce the hyperedges in the hypergraph to the edges in the graph.
 For each hyperedge, the clique expansion will add edges to any two vertices in the hyperedge.

 .. code-block:: python